Victoria College of Music and Drama

-Victoria College of Music and Drama is an examinations board and distance teaching institution based in London, United Kingdom, which offers independent graded exams, medals and diplomas in music, speech and drama in the UK and selected other countries such as the Republic of Ireland, The United States of America,Sri Lanka, Singapore, Malaysia, Italy, Sierra Leone and others.
+Victoria College of Music and Drama is an examinations board and distance teaching institution based in London, United Kingdom, which offers independent graded exams, medals and diplomas in music, speech and drama in the UK and selected other countries such as the Republic of Ireland, the United States, Sri Lanka, Singapore, Malaysia, Italy and Sierra Leone.

-Formed in 1890 as Victoria College of Music and incorporated in 1891, the College is now solely an examining body and no longer operates a full-time teaching institution, though in its early years offered many of the services of a full conservatoire.
-Throughout the early and mid-twentieth century the College offered correspondence courses in theory and written subjects, maintained a network of teachers with whom tuition could be arranged both in London and local centres, and arranged summer schools and other residential courses in various disciplines.
-Following the Second World War the College has focused upon its work in the examining field and developing syllabuses as required but reopened it's teaching department for distance teaching for diploma awards in 2019.
+Formed in 1890 as Victoria College of Music and incorporated in 1891, the college is now solely an examining body and no longer operates a full-time teaching institution, though in its early years offered many of the services of a full conservatoire.
+Throughout the early and mid-twentieth century the college offered correspondence courses in theory and written subjects, maintained a network of teachers with whom tuition could be arranged both in London and local centres, and arranged summer schools and other residential courses in various disciplines.
+Following the Second World War the college has focused upon its work in the examining field and developing syllabuses as required but reopened its teaching department for distance teaching for diploma awards in 2019.
 New collaborations with universities have seen degree courses be introduced from 2021.

 From its founding the college has had a mission based upon the development of the candidate.
 As a result, the college examines in a range of subjects, including many not offered by other boards such as contrabassoon, mandolin and ukulele, as well as a range of speech and drama subjects.
 In particular the college has a policy of introducing new subjects where requested to meet the needs of teachers and to match new innovations in educational policy.
 Examples include the new options for large ensembles and group examination within ocarina playing to take into account the UK government policy on whole class instrumental and vocal teaching.
 In recent years digital examination methods have also been introduced and in 2025 OfQual recognition was gained through partnership with The Learning Machine, giving UCAS points in the UK and placing qualifications on both the UK and European Qualifications Frameworks.

 Subjects

 As a result of its broad remit, Victoria College of Music and Drama offers a range of subjects including all traditional musical disciplines, as well as more unusual ones including contrabassoon, ukulele, self-accompanied singing and mandolin.
 The board was a pioneer in the examination of electronic organ and still maintains a full syllabus for this instrument, as well as being the first board to offer examinations in electronic keyboard to diploma level.
-However the activities of the college are not confined to the sphere of music and it is very active in the field of speech and drama, offering a range of examinations in subjects as diverse as Business Speaking, Acting, Speech, Bible Reading and Drama Production.
+However the activities of the college are not confined to the sphere of music and it is very active in the field of speech and drama, offering a range of examinations in subjects as diverse as business speaking, acting, speech, Bible reading and drama production.
 Many of these fields are available in the full range of examinations, diplomas and medals.